1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Despite their numerical strength, the Talpurs were defeated by a smaller British force.

-58. After the Battle of Miani, the city captured by the British was:
+58. After the Battle of Miani, the city captured by the British was__________.

 A) Sukkur